flomio/flomio_site_docs/source/index.html.md

 powerOperation | [PowerOperation](#poweroperation) | Determine power operation for FloBle Plus.
-The affects how [startReader](#fmsessionmanager) and [stopReader](#fmsessionmanager) control your FloBle Plus, either control bluetooth for low power operation or nfc polling for standard use. transmitPower | [TransmitPower](#transmitpower) | Control the power of the NFC polling on the FloBle Plus. allowMulticonnect | Boolean |  Control whether multiple FloBLE devices can connect simultaneously. specificDeviceUuid | String | Use the device id from back of device (or deviceId property) to only connect to a certain bluetooth reader.
+The affects how [startReader](#fmsessionmanager) and [stopReader](#fmsessionmanager) control your FloBle Plus, either control bluetooth for low power operation or nfc polling for standard use. transmitPower | [TransmitPower](#transmitpower) | Control the power of the NFC polling on the FloBle Plus. allowMulticonnect | Boolean |  Control whether multiple FloBLE devices can connect simultaneously. specificDeviceUid | String | Use the device id from back of device (or deviceId property) to only connect to a certain bluetooth reader.
 This is only for use when 'Allow Multiconnect' = @0. isCeMode | Boolean | Activates Card Emulation mode on FloBLE Plus

 **Note:** Booleans listed are NSNumber initialized with Booleans.
 Use @YES/@No in Objective-C and true/false in Swift